-To tangibly improve legal knowledge, awareness, research, and employment conditions of legal professionals and scholars, especially in Egypt and the Middle East.
+To tangibly raise legal knowledge, awareness, research, and employment conditions of legal professionals and scholars, especially in Egypt and the Middle East.

 Creating a range of entertaining & educative videos on law, emerging legal issues and issues of public concern.
 Providing pro bono legal services to national, regional and international organizations.
 Editing a law blog to diversify opinion, foster networking and improve legal awarness